The Oracle and The Prism: A Decoupled and Efficient Framework for Generative Recommendation Explanation: Introduction

 The development of Prism is based on a knowledge distillation pipeline~\cite{hinton2015distilling}, where we leverage a powerful teacher LLM (\textit{FLAN-T5-XXL}) to create a large-scale instruction-tuning dataset~\cite{wei2021finetuned, ouyang2022training}.
 To meet task-specific interpretability requirements, we adapt the generative paradigm of GenRec~\cite{ji2024genrec}—originally designed for recommendation—to fine-tune a compact student model (\textit{BART-Base}) specifically for explanation generation.
 By integrating user-aware information through GenRec's architecture, Prism produces highly personalized explanations.Unlike KAR~\cite{xi2024towards}, which employs ``LLM-assisted ranking,'' \textbf{Prism} is the first framework to achieve a {\bf complete decoupling} between ranking and explanation generation — the output of the ranking stage is used solely as the input condition for the explanation stage, with no joint training or parameter sharing.
 This design enables Prism to plug into any recommender system (e.g., Collaborative Filtering~\cite{sarwar2001}, KGCN~\cite{wang2019}, Deep Interest Network), breaking free from the dependency of coupled frameworks on a single model.

-Our main contributions are summarized as follows: \begin{itemize} \item We propose \textbf{Prism}, a \textbf{fully decoupled} generative framework that rigorously separates ranking and explanation tasks.
-This design directly resolves the \textbf{objective conflict} inherent in coupled models, allowing each component to specialize without compromise.
+Our main contributions are summarized as follows: \begin{itemize} \item We propose \textbf{Prism, a fully decoupled generative framework} that rigorously separates ranking and explanation tasks.
+This design directly resolves the objective conflict inherent in coupled models, allowing each component to specialize without compromise.

-\item We introduce a \textbf{faithfulness-constrained knowledge distillation} approach to ensure \textbf{semantic alignment} between explanations and the user's interaction history, avoiding the need for complex joint training.

-\item We demonstrate that distillation not only transfers knowledge but also serves as a \textbf{noise filter}.
-The student model (\textit{Prism}) corrects \textbf{factual hallucinations} present in the teacher's outputs, leading to more robust and faithful explanations. \end{itemize}
+\item We introduce a \textbf{faithfulness-constrained knowledge distillation pipeline} and uncover that it serves not only as a knowledge transfer mechanism but also as a \textbf{knowledge refinement} process.
+We provide strong evidence that a compact student model can learn to correct factual hallucinations from its much larger teacher, leading to more robust and faithful explanations.

+\item We empirically demonstrate the effectiveness of our framework.
+Despite using a classic student model architecture (BART-Base), our Prism model achieves state-of-the-art performance on human-evaluated metrics like faithfulness and personalization, validating that a strong framework can elicit powerful capabilities from compact models.

+\item We validate the framework's \textbf{plug-and-play and efficient nature}, showing it can adaptively handle recommendations of varying quality without retraining.
+With a >24x speedup over the teacher model, Prism offers a practical and cost-efficient solution for real-world deployment. \end{itemize}